DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/SOP/Triage.md

 parent: SOP
 ---

-# Triage
+# Triage Protocol

-## Process
+## Triage Process (ABCDE Method)
-Follow your ABCDE - Airway, Breathing, Circulation, Diagnosis, Exposure

-- **Airway** - Check Airway for any blockage
-- **Breathing** - Check for Breathing, irregular or normal
+Always assess patients using the **ABCDE** approach:

+- **A – Airway**: Ensure the airway is clear of obstructions.
+- **B – Breathing**: Assess respiratory rate and quality (regular vs. irregular).
-- **Circulation** - Check for Pulse and Heart Rate
+- **C – Circulation**: Check for a pulse, blood pressure, and signs of perfusion.
-- **Diagnosis** - Treatment of any visible injuries
+- **D – Disability/Diagnosis**: Identify and treat any visible injuries or neurological deficits.
-- **Exposure** - Watch for infection, disease, etc
+- **E – Exposure/Environment**: Expose the patient as needed to assess for hidden injuries, infections, rashes, or environmental threats.

 ---

-## Classifications
+## Triage Classifications

-### Green
+### 🟢 Green – Minor (Walking Wounded)
-Stable patients with minor injuries with little monitoring.
-- Twisted Ankle
+Patients with non-life-threatening injuries who can walk and care for themselves with minimal assistance.
-- Minor Cuts
+- Minor cuts and abrasions
-- Bruising (Walking Wounds)
+- Bruises
+- Sprains or twisted ankles

-### Yellow
+### 🟡 Yellow – Delayed (Moderate)
-Concerning injuries but still stable, will likely need hospital.
+Stable patients who require treatment but are not in immediate danger.
+May need transport to a hospital.
-- Fractures
+- Fractures (not compound)
-- Deep Lacerations
+- Deep lacerations without severe bleeding
+- Stable vitals, but injury requires monitoring

-### Red
+### 🔴 Red – Immediate (Critical)
-Critical, will need constant attention.
+Patients in critical condition needing immediate life-saving intervention.
+Requires constant attention.
-- Multiple GSWs
+- Multiple gunshot wounds (GSWs)
-- Excessive Bleeding / Blood Loss
-- Low Vitals
+- Severe blood loss or uncontrolled hemorrhaging
+- Unconscious with low/irregular vitals
-- 3rd/4th degree burns
+- Third- or fourth-degree burns
-- Injuries that place a life in jeopardy/low or irregular vitals
+- Life-threatening trauma

-### Black
+### ⚫ Black – Deceased/Expectant
-DOA, injuries are so bad they are already dead.
-Attempt resuscitation only one time to patients in this category
+Patients with injuries incompatible with life or confirmed dead on arrival (DOA).
+If applicable, attempt **resuscitation once**.
 - Decapitation
-- Missing Organs
+- Evisceration or missing critical organs
-- Too much blood loss
+- Exsanguination (complete blood loss)

-Credit to the editor of [this document](https://docs.google.com/document/d/1FxfFOiidi2QQrY_h3WCcoTUNBPQWhqpnIKFyshHOsyM/edit)
+- Signs of irreversible death

 ---

-# Codes and Alerts
+# Emergency Codes & Alerts
-Code Blue is the only recommended color code to be used with alerts.
-Plain Language Alerts have been recommended by multiple states to replace them.

-## Code Blue
-No Pulse and No Breathing

-- Establish the criteria for a code blue
-  - Airway is clear
+## Plain Language Preferred
+Most states recommend **plain language alerts** for clarity.
+The only exception is:

+### Code Blue – Cardiac Arrest / No Signs of Life

+**Criteria to initiate Code Blue:**
-  - Patient has no pulse
+- No pulse
+- Not breathing
-  - Patient is not breathing
+- Airway is clear (no visible obstruction)
 - No open chest wound

-- Start CPR
+**Steps for Response:**
+1. **Begin CPR immediately** (30 compressions, 2 breaths)
-- Remove clothing to allow access to chest
+2. Remove upper clothing to expose the chest — ensure the skin is dry
-  - Ensure it is dry
-- Turn on the AED and attach the pads
+3. Turn on and apply the **AED (Automated External Defibrillator)**
-- Allow the machine to analyze the patient for a shockable rhythm
+4. Follow AED instructions:
+   - **If shock advised**, deliver shock
-  - If no shockable rhythm, continue CPR
+   - **If no shock advised**, continue CPR
-  - If shockable rhythm detected, start the AED
+5. Repeat for **up to 3 shocks**
+6. If ROSC (Return of Spontaneous Circulation) not achieved, continue CPR **while transporting** to the hospital

-- The AED will automatically deliver the appropriate energy levels for each shock.
+> ⚠️ AED will determine the appropriate energy levels automatically.
-- After three attempts to shock the patient, transport to the hospital while continuing to do CPR if able.

-Credit to the editor of [this document](https://docs.google.com/document/d/1FxfFOiidi2QQrY_h3WCcoTUNBPQWhqpnIKFyshHOsyM/edit)
+---